lsst-dm/dm_dev_guide/python/style.rst

 ------------------------------------------

 All the Python code written by LSST Data Management must be runnable using Python 3.
-Python 2 is not supported.
+There is no requirement to support Python 2.
 The current baseline version is Python 3.6.

 .. _style-guide-py-pep8-baseline: